Fast Sampling of $b$-Matchings and $b$-Edge Covers: Fast sampling for Holant problems with log-concave signatures

 \begin{proposition} Let $(G,f,\lambda)$ be a Holant problem satisfying the conditions in \cref{thm:holant-mixing} with Gibbs distribution $\mu = \mu_{G,\f,\blam}$.
 Suppose $v\in V$ is a vertex with $f_v(1)>0$, and let $\mu' = \mu_{G,\cD_v\f,\blam}$ be the Gibbs distribution of the Holant problem obtained by changing $f_v$ to $\cD f_v$.
 Then we have

 \end{proposition}

-\begin{proof} We construct a simple coupling between $\mu = \mu_{G,\f,\blam}$ and $\mu' = \mu_{G,\cD_v \f,\blam}$ using \cref{alg:couple-holant}.
-Our coupling procedure is inspired by \cite{chen2023near} which proves spectral independence for weighted even subgraphs with signatures $[1,a,1,a,\dots]$ for some $a>0$.
+Our coupling between $\mu$ and $\mu'$ is inspired by \cite{chen2023near} which proves spectral independence for weighted even subgraphs with signatures $[1,a,1,a,\dots]$ for some $a>0$.
 Note that such signatures have period two which is crucial for the coupling arguments in \cite{chen2023near}.
 Our new ingredient is to construct a coupling without periodicity of signatures but incorporating the log-concavity in a suitable way.